 Despite not having the best AF motor, do not be misled, this lens is more than capable of keeping up in most leisure shooting situations.
 It won’t satisfy professionals or demanding hobbyists, but for the vast majority of people, the AF is more than adequate.

-Check the current price of the Sony 50mm f/1.8 FE on Amazon.
+Check out the current street price of the Sony 50mm f/1.8 FE on Amazon.

 Sony Zeiss Sonnar T* 55mm f/1.8 ZEL55F18Z

 One of the most popular lenses for Sony full frame, and with good reason.
-It’s got insanely sharp with great image quality, tested by DXO Mark as one of the best lenses ever tested in a lab.
+It’s insanely sharp with great 3D pop.
+It was tested by DXO Mark as one of the best lenses ever tested in a lab.

-The slightly narrower 55mm field of view is also an interesting choice because it adds some versatility to the lens.
+The slightly narrower 55mm field of view is also an interesting choice because it adds some versatility to the lens in terms of controlling depth of field, vs the usual 50mm.

 Build quality is exceptional, with a metal barrel.
 The hood is plastic, but still feels premium, in line with the rest of the lens.
 There are no buttons or switches on the lens.
 Neither is there an aperture ring, like on the bigger, heavier and much more expensive Sony Zeiss 50mm f/1.4.